davidjguru/davidjguru.github.io/_posts/2019-9-27-Drupal-fast-tips-prefilling-fields-in-forms.md

 ddev exec drush en devel devel_generate ddev exec drush genc 10 5 --types=article
 ```
+In the three previous instructions we are loading the devel module through composer from the dockerized environment with ddev (first line).
+Then we activate the devel module and its submodule devel_generate through
+ Drush (second line) and finally we ask for the creation of 10 nodes of type "Article" with a number of comments per random node between zero and five comments (in the third line).
 ###  The final version of the class

 ```php